hrvthzslt/personal-site/content/posts/setting-up-sxwm-on-ubuntu-server/index.md

 Without starting any religious war, we will remove `snap`.
 There are a couple of reasons: I don't like it, we don't need it, and I don't like it.
 I'm not against **universal package managers**, but for me, snap does not feel so snappy.
 If you like it, don't dismiss it.

-Luckily, in **Ubuntu Server** this is very easy—it will bite back, but that is part of the fun.
+Luckily, in **Ubuntu Server** this is very easy, it will bite back, but that is part of the fun.
 You can check how many snap packages you have with: `snap list`.
 If you did not install any extra packages, this should be zero, which is great, snap can be removed.
 We will remove it and hold it back:

 ```shell
 sudo apt remove --purge snapd